epfl-ada/ada-2024-project-d2ptm/index.md

 </div>

 The future work will focus on supplementing the dataset with more revenue information and comparing the communities between countries.

+# Conclusion

+In this project, we explored the relation between actor's career and the communities they create.
+Our findings suggest that the awarded actors tend to connect (participate in the same movie) with each other and that an actor is more likely to win (or be nominated for) an award if it is "connected" with other winners/nominees.

+Our analysis showed that there is indeed a correlation between the movie revenue and awards, proving the well-known marketing movie strategy.
+We also calculated some statistics that indicate the distribution of features for the actors in the communities.
+This investigation highlights that actor's gender is not that important to participate in top-revenue movies, whereas the age can be a remarkable restriction.

+We also saw that the most successful actors prefer the most popular genres in the industry.